 The influence of the orange also stretches as far as football and politics.
 Although the football team usually plays in black and white, the change strip is often orange and many supporters wear orange to the matches.
 The pre-season tournament that Valencia CF hosts every year is known as the Trofeo Naranja.
 Vicente González Lizondo, the late leader of the Valencia regionalist party, Unión Valenciana, was famous for displaying oranges in front of his seat and holding the fruit up in his hands as a symbol of Valencia while making apocalyptic speeches to the national Parliament.
 The region’s former Council leader Eduardo Zaplana even had orange-coloured skin, although this may have been down to his fake tan rather than a tribute to Valencia’s most famous fruit.

-Spain remains the biggest producer and exporter of oranges in Europe and the Mediterranean and the fifth biggest in the world.
-Seventy-five percent of Spanish production comes from the Valencia Region.
-More oranges grow in Valencia than the rest of Europe and the North African Mediterranean coast put together.
+Spain remains the biggest producer and exporter of oranges in Europe.
+A high percentage of Spanish production comes from the Valencia Region.

 Valencia orange groves cover an area of more than 120,000 hectares but this, however, may not be the best time in history to be a Valencia orange producer.
-While mandarin exports have more or less stayed stable, Valencia exports of navel oranges in particular have decreased dramatically since the summer of 2008 due to a huge increase in production and export to the European Union from southern hemisphere countries, principally Uruguay, Argentina and South Africa.
+While mandarin exports have more or less stayed stable, Valencia exports of navel oranges in particular have decreased due to a huge increase in production and export to the European Union from southern hemisphere countries, principally Uruguay, Argentina and South Africa.

 David Rhead and José Marín